haawen/cil-mde/README.md

 ```

 ### Experiment 1: Evaluation of Mean Ensemble and UDR
 The mean ensemble has the means to output a variance map that can be fed into UDR.
 The experiment calculates metrics for both and shows the difference that UDR can make (spoiler alert: it's not that much with a model trained on ~512 images out of a potential 20k).
-As an added bonus, the original SDR architecture is also evaluated as an added comparison
+As an added bonus, the original SDR architecture is also evaluated.
 ```bash
 python experiments.py --data_dir <path_to_data> --experiment_number 1
 ```
-> **_WARNING:_** You need a lot of free RAM to run this on a PC with 16GB (8GB won't do).
-Close all other applications during this experiment and if you are using WSL, increase the memory size in the WSL settings to 12000 MB temporarily.
+> **_WARNING:_** This experiment was done with a PC with 16GB, anything lower was not tested so proceed at your own discretion.

 ### Experiment 2: AUSE & AURG of output Variance
 This experiment calculates the "Area Under the Sparsification Error" and "Area Under the Random Gain" metrics for each iteration of UDR and prints out the mean values.